Prandr/dma_ip_drivers/XDMA/linux-kernel/readme.md

 possible to use `pwrite` on an AXI-Stream interface.
 - Non-incremental (fixed) address mode can be also set by O_TRUNC flag while opening a MM XDMA device.
+- The driver strives to conform to standard behavior of write and read operations, which states that in case operation times out or gets interrupted by a signal, it should return the amount of read or written bytes, unless no data could be processed.
+Therefore, it returns the number of bytes of the completed descriptors.
+The actual transmitted data is likely larger than that, but unfortunately, there is no way for driver to find out exact amount of transmitted data, therefore the data in the last incomplete descriptor is as good as lost, unless you have means to differentiate between good and nonsense values.
 - In case of timeout, driver checks first, if some progress has been made in terms of descriptors and if so it waits a further period, to give a transfer chance to complete.
 - Default timeout is reduced to 5 ms.